AntErs0/Discord-ShaxxBot/README.md

 A regal Discord bot that represents Lord Shaxx from Destiny - he provides inspirational VoIP messages on demand!

-The master branch is the italian version
+The ITA branch is the italian version

 ## Languages

-Master branch - Italian
+ITA branch - Italian

 ENG branch - English